PavaniEli/pavanieli.github.screeningtest.io/screening-test.md

 ### How to Enable "Results in a New Window" in Google Search

-Following is the procedure to enable results in a new iwndow in Google Search:
+Following is the procedure to enable results in a new window in Google Search:

 1. Open your web browser and go to [Google Search Settings](https://www.google.com/preferences)